nickworonekin/puyo-text-editor/README.md

 `--fpd <path>`

 Set the FPD font file to use when converting to and from MTX files.
-This option is required for MTX files used in Puyo Puyo!!
+This option is required for MTX files used in Puyo Puyo!
 15th Anniversary and Puyo Puyo 7.

 `-o, --output <path>`